 The inability to forecast for the long term has created pressure to focus on who the customer is, what they want right now, and how to deliver it quickly.
 Staying up to date with what’s happening in your customer base will continue to be vital for the rest of the year, and probably into 2022 and beyond.

 If you are interested in finding out what our coaching, recruitment and research services could bring your organisation, our friendly team would be happy to discuss your exact requirements and any questions you may have.
+We offer executive search services within the retail sector, luxury sector and hospitality, leisure and travel.
 Do not hesitate to contact us today by calling Tony Gregg on 020 7358 8133.